 - Share – OneDrive allow files to be shared and accessed with permissions both internally within your organization & externally.

 Small business, in particular, may be able to get most of the benefits of a file server by using OneDrive with little additional cost – so why not use it?

 OneDrive is wonderful cloud enabled extra in the Office 365 package, but it does have limitations and you need to consider warnings when you choose to move any of your storage to the Cloud.

-- Data Transfer – like all cloud based service the transfer of data from your premises to the data centre can come with a costs either in additional data usage costs or in data traffic congestion of your network.
-The effect on your business will depending on your broadband connection method, ISP, and rate plan, but if you slow down your core business IT infrastructure, it can spell disaster.
+- Data Transfer – like all cloud-based service the transfer of data from your premises to the data centre can come with costs either in additional data usage costs or in data traffic congestion of your network.
+The effect on your business will depend on your broadband connection method, ISP, and rate plan, but if you slow down your core business IT infrastructure, it can spell disaster.